SAD – Seasonal Adjusted Depression

 Symptoms can range from mild to severe including the speed of onset and duration.
 A visit to the GP can provide reassurance and if required medication.
-Current studies show how sunlight had an impact on mood, the immune system, regulation of sleep, development of vitamin D.
+Current studies show how sunlight had an impact on mood, the immune system, regulation of sleep and development of vitamin D.

-There can be an an increased appetite for carbohydrates providing energy and comfort from a sense of fullness may be experienced.
-Carrying out regular exercise helps improve mood and burns the extra calories walking outside is ideal.
+There can be an an increased appetite for carbohydrates providing energy and comfort from a sense of fullness.
+Carrying out regular exercise helps improve mood and burns those extra calories.
+Walking outside is ideal.

 Coping with low Mood

-On cold, damp, grey days then many people will be inclined to stay indoors further reducing the variety of outdoor activities and the limited amount of sunlight they are exposed to.
-For some the use of phototherapy has proven effective to treat SAD with the use of light boxes helping alleviating systems.
+On those cold grey days then many people can be inclined to stay indoors further reducing the variety of outdoor activities and the limited amount of sunlight they are exposed to.
+For some the use of phototherapy has proven effective to treat SAD with the use of light boxes helping to alleviate systems.